AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 Two types of multiple-marking SVCs

-Lee Pratchett (University of Kiel) & Tom Güldemann (HU Berlin)
+Lee Pratchett (Kiel) & Tom Güldemann (HU Berlin)

 When auxiliaries are used in multiple constructions: language-related and methodological challenges of VCPs in Ju